 Conclusion: Create goals that work toward strong communities with high degrees of trust, high employment and quality of employment, improved mental and physical health, support of family life, and accessible, quality education.
 The foundation for better policy-making is tied to explaining happiness, measuring and analyzing happiness, and translating research on well-being into actionable resources.

-You will note from the graphic that country optimizing happiness with the lowest per capita GDP is Denmark and Finland.
-Both were ranked #1 and #2 in the World Happiness Report in terms of subjective well-being; Canada ranked 5th in the world in terms of subjective happiness.
+The countries optimizing happiness with the lowest per capita GDP is Denmark and Finland.
+Both were ranked #1 and #2 in the World Happiness Report in 2012 in terms of subjective well-being; Canada ranked 5th in the world in terms of subjective happiness.

 The 10 Things Economics Can Tell Us About Happiness